bagnine/Pnuemonia-image-classification/README.md

 ![img](./images/homemaderoc.png)

+Our homemade model had good recall but was far to sensitive.
+Having 122 false positives would do little to ease congestion of health care workers.
+The specificty of this model was 0.5.
+Since computing time was a limiting factor in our project, we set out to utilize pre trained models to improve our accuracy.

 ### Vgg16

 Vgg16 was our largest model by far.
 It took 3x the time to converge.
 After regularizing the dense connections using dropout, we acheived: